Max Kless

 Sit with that dispute.
 Even if you think ProPublica’s framing was wrong, the governance problem survives: the score still carries power, still compresses tradeoffs, and the affected person still struggles to contest it.

-The math argument does not dissolve the legitimacy argument.
+The math argument doesn’t dissolve the legitimacy argument.

 what the number does to humans Link to heading